 - Saved the planet from excess packaging

-- Saved you binging on empty calories if you were to pop into McDonalds (yet again!) because you forgot your brekkie and want an egg McMuffin.
-(Talking of McMuffins, I should make a ZW version of that!)
+- Saved you binging on empty calories if you were to pop into McDonalds (yet again!) because you forgot your brekkie and want a sausage and egg McMuffin.
+(Talking of McMuffins, I should make a zero waste version of that!)

 The flavours seem to intensify overnight and the oats taste super creamy!

 - Clean jar.
 A cute swing top or standard jam jar will do.
 Heck, you could even use a jam jar that still has some jam in it to skip out the first step!

 - Um, that's it.
 Well except from spoons/knives to make the oats with, but we figured you'd already have them.

 - 1 cup of milk, of your choosing.
 Dairy or otherwise.
 If you are interested in making your own, we have a pretty badass almond milk recipe.